FloatingArrayDesign/FAModel/famodel/anchors/README.md

     - zlug: embedded depth of padeye below mudline (m)
 - loads
     - Ha, Va: horizontal and vertical loads on padeye of anchor (N), (N)
+##### Output

 > [IMPORTANT!]
-The general output is a lateral and rotational displacement.
-In getCapacityAnchor, the driven pile capacity function is called in a while loop with variable (increase or decrease) input geometrical properties until at least one of the accepting criteria past set failure criteria, thus providing a horizontal force capacity output.
+The general output is a lateral and rotational displacement or bending moment.
+In getCapacityAnchor, the driven pile capacity function is called in a while loop with incremented horizontal input forces until one of the displacements goes past set failure criteria, thus providing a horizontal force capacity output [N].
+Vertical capacity [N] is already calculated within the driven pile capacity function.

- > [NOTE!]
  For non-rock soil, the hinge (bending moment) is also considered as a failure mode along with the lateral and rotational displacement

 #### dandg_pile (drilled and grouted pile anchors)
-##### Short definition of the helical anchor.
-Variables involved in the design:
+##### Input
 - soil condition:
     - z, UCS, Em: (weak) rock parameters (m), (MPa), (MPa)
 - geometry